-- 1. Install and/or upgrade pavement marking along College Park Trolley Trail, between Greenbelt Road and Berwyn House Road. - 2.
+- 1. Installation and/or upgrading pavement marking along College Park Trolley Trail, between Greenbelt Road and Berwyn House Road. - 2.
 Install sharrows along Pontiac Street.

-The BPIS addendum indicates that improvement No. 1, listed above, includes 11,700 linear feet of 4-inch-wide yellow and white pavement markings along a 3,250-linear-foot length of the College Park Trolley Trail.
-This improvement is estimated to cost \$16,380.
-The supplemental BPIS also included the original installation of four sharrows along Pontiac Street, which is estimated at \$900.
-The off-site improvements provided in the BPIS addendum are within the cost cap and are acceptable.
+The BPIS addendum indicates that recommended improvement No. 1 listed above, will include 11,700 linear feet of four-inch-wide yellow and white pavement markings along a 3,250-linear-foot length of College Park Trolley Trail.
+This improvement was estimated to cost \$16,380.
+The supplemental BPIS also included the original recommendation of the installation of four sharrows along Pontiac Street, which is estimated at \$900.
+Staff finds the off-site improvements provided in the BPIS addendum are within the cost cap and finds the recommendations acceptable.